ivanlado/perceptron/README.md

 * The vanilla perceptron: It is the most primitive and basic algorithm.
 So as to ensure its converge, data is to be linearly separably.
 It is the basic unit for neural networks.
 * The voted and averaged perceptron: Date does not need to be linearly separably.

-**Warning**: These algorithms have been here implemented with the aim of illustrate the essence of them, rather than with the purpose of solve a real ML problem.
+**Warning**: These algorithms have been here implemented with the aim of illustrate the essence of them, rather than with the purpose of solving a real ML problem.
 That is why algorithm is tested with training data.